eske4/dotfiles/README.md

 ## TODO

 - [ ] Setup SDDM(Simple Desktop Display Manager).
-- [ x ] Script to symlink even when the file and structure already exists.
+- [x] Script to symlink even when the file and structure already exists.
-- [ x ] Link scripts in miscs and hyprland to the installer scripts.
+- [x] Link scripts in miscs and hyprland to the installer scripts.